HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ### 11. Post-Market Surveillance

-* **Clinical Trials**: Monitor for long-term effects in the real world. ### Transparency and Explainability
+* **Clinical Trials**: Monitor for long-term effects in the real world.

 Clear communication is required in drug trials (methodology, side effects, outcomes).
-Similarly, AI models must be interpretable—especially in healthcare, finance, and criminal justice. ### Ethics of Risk Mitigation
+Similarly, AI models must be interpretable—especially in healthcare, finance, and criminal justice.
 Drug developers must balance benefit vs. risk.
 AI developers face a similar responsibility, especially when systems can deny access to healthcare, employment, or justice.

 **Parallel**: Both must design with vulnerable populations in mind and prioritize harm reduction.

-**Parallel**: Without explainability, trust collapses—whether in doctors, patients, users, or regulators.
+Without transparency and explainability, trust collapses—whether in doctors, patients, users, or regulators.
 * **AI Development**: Track model drift, unfair outcomes, or new failure modes in production environments.

 ### 12. Iteration and Retraining

-* **Clinical Trials:** New findings often lead to revised trials.
+* **Clinical Trials:** New findings often lead to revised trials - post-Deployment Monitoring and Feedback.
-### Post-Deployment Monitoring and Feedback

 Neither a drug nor an algorithm is ever "done."
 Both require surveillance, feedback loops, and the willingness to adjust when harm emerges.

-**Parallel**: Ongoing refinement is not optional—it's core to ethical practice.
+Ongoing refinement is not optional — it's core to ethical practice.

 * **Similarly, in AI Development:** Continuous feedback and retraining ensure AI systems remain fair and effective as real-world data evolves.